Many thanks to them all for their time and expertise

 Maxine earned her MBA at Warwick Business School, University of Warwick.

-Emma's love for mobility stems from her own expat and international experiences in the US and Nigeria.
+Emma’s passion for mobility is deeply rooted in her own expat and international experiences in the US and Nigeria.

 Prior to this, Lilly held senior HR leadership roles at uniQure Biopharma, ICON Plc, and ABN AMRO Bank, where she shaped HR strategies, talent programs, and organizational change initiatives.